jmafoster1/efsm-inference/README.md

 # EFSM Inference

 EFSM inference tool which takes in system execution traces and returns an EFSM model of the observed behaviour.
-The inference process is formalised in [Isabelle/HOL](https://isabelle.in.tum.de/) and then exported to an executable tool using the code generator.
+The inference process is formalised in [Isabelle/HOL](https://www.isa-afp.org/entries/Extended_Finite_State_Machine_Inference.html) and then exported to an executable tool using the code generator.
+Further details of the process can be found in \[[1]("#subsumptionPaper"), [2]("#inferencePaper")\].

 ## Install requirements
 In order to run the tool, certain requirements must be met: